171230839/cargo/README.md

-This is a cargo fork.
-I only modifiy a little to add a function to let cargo can custom translate more attributes （cfgs) to rustc.
+This is a cargo fork.  https://github.com/rust-lang/cargo 。I only modifiy a little to add a function to let cargo can custom translate more attributes （cfgs) to rustc.

 In the Cargo.toml. write cfgs  like this
 [cfgs]